dedesite/illuminato/README.md

 ### Module installation

 Illuminato is a regular Prestashop module that embeded Laravel's functions and classes.
-To install it, just download the archive and upload it on your server (or install it through Prestashop admin interface).
+To install it, just download [the archive illuminato.zip](https://github.com/dedesite/illuminato/releases/latest) and install it like any other modules.

 Now, you can start playing with it !!